Template for Keeping Track of Payments

 Now, depending on your business model, a little waiting may be acceptable, but to know whether or not this can hinder your business (or to avoid this issue completely), you must track your payments.

-In this article, we will review many payment tracking options that you can leverage to better manage your cash flow and streamline your payment processes.
+In this article, we will review many payment tracking options for keeping track of payments that you can leverage to better manage your cash flow and streamline your payment processes.
 These options include:

 Microsoft Office – Excel